Economy of Tanzania

-The economy of Tanzania is a lower-middle income economy that is centered around manufacturing, tourism, agriculture, and financial services.
+Tanzania has a developing economy considered lower-middle income.
+It is centered around manufacturing, tourism, agriculture, and financial services.
 Tanzania's economy has been transitioning from a planned economy to a market economy since 1985.
 Although the total GDP has increased since these reforms began, GDP per capita dropped sharply at first, and only exceeded the pre-transition figure in around 2007.

-Following the rebasing of the economy in 2014, the GDP increased by a third to $106.5 billion.

-In 2020, the real GDP of Tanzania grew by 4.8% reaching US$160.0 billion versus US$152.9 billion in 2019.
-This growth made it the 2nd largest economy in East Africa after Kenya, and the 7th largest in Sub-Saharan Africa.
+The value of Tanzania's GDP at current prices reached USD 174.7 billion in 2022.
+Tanzania has the 2nd largest economy in East Africa after Kenya, and the 7th largest in Sub-Saharan Africa.

 It has sustained relatively high economic growth compared to global trends, as is characteristic of African nations.
 According to World Bank data, the last 5 years have seen the slowest growth since 2000.
 The medium-term outlook is so far positive, with growth projected at 8 percent in 2020/21, which is supported by large infrastructure spending.

-The World Bank (WB) expects the economic growth of Tanzania to slow to 2.5% in 2020 due to the COVID-19 pandemic which has affected the labor market, the production capacity, and productivity.
-Tourism has halted, and exports of manufacturing and agricultural goods slumped.

 On 7 September 2021, the IMF approved US$567.25 million in emergency financial assistance to support Tanzania’s efforts in responding to the COVID-19 pandemic by addressing the urgent health, humanitarian, and economic costs.

-The IMF projects a GDP growth for Tanzania of +4.0% and +5.1% in 2021 and 2022, and 6.0% in 2026.

-According to the World Bank, the GDP of Tanzania expanded by 4.6% in 2022, up from 4.3% in 2021.

-The value of Tanzania's GDP at current prices reached USD 174.7 billion in 2022.

-The World Bank projects Tanzania's GDP growth to reach 5.1% in 2023.